 Modern websites or “Web 2.0” have changed how we read, view, and use websites.
 We are no longer limited to the most basic forms of HTML (IE: tables and iframes).
 In fact, we have every reason to be creative, especially because web design has become more about psychology and functionality.

-Nevertheless, here are a few rules of thumb every designer should know.
+Nevertheless, here are a few web design mistakes and rules of thumb every designer should know.

 The best websites guide users to take action through subtle visual cues.
 Websites function best when the user can find exactly what they need to do without having to guess too much.
 You can even use psychological or physical constraints (read more on webdesigndepot.com).